Coming Soon--Coaching opportunities--Stay tuned.

 filler@godaddy.com

-As shared in the book, I did not grow up in the church, nor did I feel a connection with God.
-I encountered God during some of the most challenging transitions of my life.
-For me, that transition was about learning what connection truly meant.
-Growing up in an environment marked by abuse, neglect, and intimate partner violence, I did not understand connection at all.
+As I shared in my book, I did not grow up in the church and did not feel connected to God.
+It was during some of the most difficult seasons of my life that I encountered Him.
+For me, that journey was about discovering what true connection meant.
+Having grown up in an environment marked by abuse, neglect, and intimate partner violence, I had never experienced healthy connection and did not know what it looked like.

 Are you curious?
 I was.

-“You will seek me and find me when you seek me with all your heart.
-I will be found by you.”
+"You will seek me and find me when you seek me with all your heart.
+I will be found by you," declares the Lord.

-When sitting in silence, you may begin to notice negative thoughts about yourself.
-If this happens, consider it an opportunity to approach those thoughts with curiosity rather than judgment.
-Take time to gently ask yourself questions such as: Where did these thoughts come from?
-How long have they been present?
-Have they existed for weeks, months, or even years?
+When you spend time in silence, you may begin to notice negative thoughts about yourself.
+Rather than judging these thoughts, try approaching them with curiosity.
+Ask yourself: Where did these beliefs come from?
+How long have they been with me?
+Have they been present for weeks, months, or even years?

-If you are experiencing an emergency or feel unsafe, please call 911 or 988 for immediate support.
+If you are experiencing a mental health crisis, feel unsafe, or are in immediate danger, call 911 or 988 for emergency support.

 Copyright © 2026 Paula Swats Johnson - All Rights Reserved.